mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ratchet.
 If the other members of the group interpret a message with a new generation as a fresh message, then this message will appear fresh.
 (This is possible because the message signature does not cover the `generation` field of the message.)
-Messages sent as PublicMessages objects similarly lack replay protections.
+Messages sent as PublicMessage objects similarly lack replay protections.
 There is no message counter comparable to the `generation` field in PrivateMessage.